shadow-sec/ShadowFBrute/README.md

 - Command Line Usage:
 {To use password list}
-You can ignore the -l (log) argument.
+You can ignore the -l (log) argument for default logging file.
 ```bash
 python3 sfb.py -u <Email or Phone#> -p <UrPassList.txt> -l <Name_ur_Log_File>
 ```